aaronDykes/Running_Average/README.md

 Hey folks,

-This is my implementation of a circular queue in C...
-It's primary functionality is to calculate the running average of an nth term provided by the user.
+This is my implementation of a circular queue in C. It's primary functionality is to calculate the running average of an nth term provided by the user.

 cd into the Queue directory and run make to generate an executable named "circle".